-We know that both 100G active optic cables (AOC) and 100G direct attach cables (DAC) are used to transmit data.
-However, there are some differences between 100G active optic cables and 100G direct attach cables.
+We know that both 100G active optical cables (AOC) and 100G direct attach cables (DAC) are used to transmit data.
+However, there are some differences between 100G active optical cables and 100G direct attach cables.
 Next, we will introduce the difference between these two types of cables in detail.

 2. What is 100G direct attach cable?

 100G direct attach cable adopts silver-plated conductor and foamed insulated core wire, which has excellent low attenuation performance and low delay performance, so that the signal transmission is accurate and precise, and the transmission speed can be improved.
 It is a short-distance connection solution that replaces the optical transceiver.
 Moreover, the price of this cable is much cheaper than that of the same type of optical transceivers, and it is widely welcomed in short-distance connection applications.